oracle/bpftune/docs/bpftune-cong.rst

         to it we will likely see more retransmits, and potentially stay with it for a length of time until such losses shake out.

+        If however we see retransmits with a socket with a large bandwidth delay product (BDP) - calculated via bandwidth estimate:

+            (tcp_rate_delivered_packets * tcp_mss)/tcp_rate_delivered_interval)

+        ...multiplied by the smoothed round-trip time.
+If this value indicates a long fat pipe (LFP), the htcp algorithm is used as it works well for such networks.

         We use the tracepoint tcp_retransmit_skb to count retransmits by remote host, and a BPF iterator program to set congestion control algorithm, since it allows us to update congestion control for